KhronosGroup/glTF/specification/2.0/README.md

 #### GLB-stored Buffer

 glTF asset could use GLB file container to pack all resources into one file. glTF Buffer referring to GLB-stored `BIN` chunk, must have `buffer.uri` property undefined, and it must be the first element of `buffers` array; byte length of `BIN` chunk could be up to 3 bytes bigger than JSON-defined `buffer.byteLength` to satisfy GLB padding requirements.
+Any glTF Buffer with undefined `buffer.uri` property that is not the first element of `buffers` array does not refer to the GLB-stored BIN chunk, and the behavior of such buffers is left undefined to accommodate future extensions and specification versions.

 > **Implementation Note:**  Not requiring strict equality of chunk's and buffer's lengths simplifies glTF to GLB conversion a bit: implementations don't need to update `buffer.byteLength` after applying GLB padding.